Harry Potter Tours in London

 STOP 2 – Borough Market, 7A Stoney Street Diagon Alley/Leady Cauldron 2 (map)

 In the muggle world, this shop is a charming florist with a prime location in the historic and popular Borough Market.
 But in the world of Harry Potter, this is actually the entrance to the Leaky Cauldron, as seen in Harry Potter and the Prisoner of Azkaban.
 It is just outside of this shop that the Knight Bus slams to a halt and drops Harry off (via Palmers Green and Lambeth) just outside the pub on Diagon Alley, setting off a car alarm in the process!
 The interior shots of the Leaky Cauldron were filmed on a soundstage, however so it’s just the facade that was used during filming.
+See our full post on Harry Potter in Borough Market as well as finding the real Diagon Alleys.

 While you are here, take our self-guided food tour to fill up your belly.

 From here, continue walking down Stoney Street until the road dead ends at Clink Street.
-Turn LEFT and follow the path which will take you onto the banks of the River Thames.
+Turn LEFT and follow the path which will take you to the banks of the River Thames.
 Walk along the river until you get to the Tate Modern Museum.
 From here, walk onto Millennium Bridge.

 STOP 3 – Millennium Bridge – Site of Death Eater Attack (map)